Graystone Lodge

 The Graystone Lodge, also known as Hoskins-Guidice House, is a historic structure located at Bel Air, Harford County, Maryland, United States.
 It is a two-story stone building built about 1781, with a mid-19th century frame addition.
 The house is a representative example of a pre-Civil War coachbuilder's shop, which embodies the distinctive characteristics of high-quality Quaker craftsmanship in its stone structure.

-The Graystone Lodge was listed on the National Register of Historic Places in 2007.
+The Graystone Lodge was listed on the National Register of Historic Places on August 30, 2007.